SixArm/cargo-install-favorites/README.md

 # Rust Cargo favorites - our awesome list

 Our favorites for Rust, Cargo, and the related ecosystems, especially for using a command line interface (CLI), terminal, and shell.
+We welcome suggestions.

 Runnable script: [install](bin/install)